Kuldeep-205/Firstgit/README.md

 # Firstgit
-This is my first practise repositry
+This is my first practise repository
+I will try to understand git and its working